bigheadG/mmWave/ZOD/Python/README.md

   	# MacOS use tty.usbmodem....
 	port = serial.Serial("/dev/tty.usbmodemGY0052534",baudrate = 921600, timeout = 0.5)
-	please use $ls /dev/tty* to check file for example "/dev/tty.usbmodemGY0052534"
+	please use $ls /dev/tty* to check device and use "/dev/tty.usbmodemGY0052534"